 In contrast, Black’s defines “advice of counsel,” or “legal advice,” as “[t]he guidance given by lawyers to their clients.”
 The term “guidance” is important to this definition.
 It points to the key difference between a legal opinion and legal advice—i.e., that a legal opinion is an attorney’s analysis based on past or present facts, while legal advice is an attorney’s counsel and guidance as to what future actions the client should take.

 If what you are seeking is an analysis of the legal effect of past events or documents—for example, if you want to determine who owns a parcel of land—you need a “legal opinion.”

 But if what you need is guidance on what to do in the future—such as whether to write a demand letter, dissolve a business entity, or file a suit—you should request “legal advice.”

-In this way, being aware of the difference between a legal opinion and legal advice can save time and money and help you get the best legal services possible.
+Being aware of the differences between legal opinion and legal advice should help you save time, money, and help you get you the kind of information that you need.